XelaRonnoc/Fake-OS/README.md

 that has both heading and body to the NotePad app as a new entry.
 The note pad app displays all saved reminders as well as a reference list for the icons utilised in the creation of this application
 The Images app just displays some images of cats.

+To Do:
+  - make this more object oriented with the applications